-After graduating from UW Tacoma, Chris landed his first job out of college as the head of marketing for the downtown Seattle video-game arcade, Gameworks.
-Chris dedicated roughly two years at Gameworks until being recruited to Wizards of the Coast, the Renton-based organization that specializes in physical interactive games such as Pokemon, Magic the Gathering, and Dungeons and Dragons.
-Starting his role as the head of promotions for Wizards, Chris worked his way to become the head of marketing after 5-6 years.
+After graduating from UW Tacoma, Erb landed his first job out of college as the regional marketing manager for GameWorks, the downtown Seattle video-game arcade.
+He spent two years at Gameworks until being recruited by Wizards of the Coast, the Renton-based company that specializes in physical interactive games such as Pokémon, Magic the Gathering, and Dungeons and Dragons.
+As brand manager and then senior brand manager for Wizards, Erb spent five years developing and launching trading card games such as Star Wars and NeoPets.

 With hindsight, Erb admits he didn’t know how he wanted to focus his career at first.
 It turns out what he ended up doing worked pretty well for him: Gameworks gave him great exposure to venue-based marketing, while Wizards of the Coast enabled him to dive into the promotional side.
 After his time at Wizards, Erb was recruited by Electronic Arts, where he would find himself essentially running EA Sports for the next decade.

 At EA, he was responsible for marketing Madden NFL, a huge operation that, by 2013, had rung up $4 billion in sales.
 He ran the franchise for five years.
 After his work with Madden NFL, Erb was promoted to oversee all EA Sports' brand, promotions, partnership, and marketing.
 Over the years with EA, Erb gained a wide array of experience, from product management to brand management.

 Meanwhile, he got married and he and his wife had twin boys.
 And he got recruited by Legendary Entertainment, where he served as executive vice president of marketing for about a year, during which time Legendary concluded its agreement to produce, finance and market Warner Bros. films and transitioned to a similar agreement with Universal.